 Frontotemporal dementia (FTD) sometimes is called frontal lobe dementia.
 It affects the parts of the brain behind the forehead and causes behavior changes, difficulties with language or an inability to understand words or recognize familiar faces and objects.
 Unlike Alzheimer’s disease, frontotemporal dementia typically does not affect memory or orientation to the same degree.
-Instead, there are significant changes in behavior or personality, and difficulty with speech and language.
+Instead, the most notable symptoms may be changes in behavior or personality, and difficulty with speech and language.

-Frontotemporal dementia often runs in families and often develops at a younger age — 50s and 60s — than other forms of dementia.
+Frontotemporal dementia may run in families and often develops at a younger age — 50s and 60s — than other forms of dementia.

 The board-certified and fellowship-trained specialists at Norton Neuroscience Institute Memory Center are at the leading edge of advances in caring for those with frontotemporal dementia.